 Malaysia is a popular travel destination but when many visitors think about where to visit in Malaysia, they settle for the big city of Kuala Lumpur and the beautiful beaches in Penang and on the island of Langkawi, leaving so many other best cities in Malaysia to visit.

-The reality is there are so many more Malaysia tourist attractions to see.
+The reality is that there are so many more Malaysia tourist attractions to see.

 A diverse country, there are so many wonderful and attractive places in Malaysia.
 Not just in its pristine beaches and islands but nature parks too.
 You could spend months visiting Malaysia tourist places and not cover it all.

 What’s more, Malaysia is very budget friendly, the locals are warm and welcoming and the food is inexpensive and delicious.

 Need more encouragement to visit Malaysia?
 Check out our list of 20 of the best places to go in Malaysia.
 This is our ultimate list of the very best Malaysia travel destinations.

 Top 20 Best Places To Visit In Malaysia

 A list of the best places to visit in Malaysia would be incomplete without the capital, Kuala Lumpur.
 It is often the first place people think of when planning where to go in Malaysia, and regularly features as one of the top cities to visit in Malaysia.

 Kuala Lumpur is the largest city in Malaysia, the major financial center of a melting pot of different cultures.
 This makes it one of the most exciting cities in Malaysia and shouldn’t be missed.